ocadotechnology/gcp-census/README.md

 # gcp-census
 GAE python based app which regularly collects information about GCP resources and stores them in BigQuery

+Currently it supports only collecting metadata about the BigQuery tables (including [partitions summary](https://cloud.google.com/bigquery/docs/creating-partitioned-tables#listing_partitions_in_a_table)).

 # Installation

 Install dependencies: